SAEmanuel/Shodrone_ISEP/docs/planning/sprint2/EAPLI/US231 - List public figures in Figure catalogue/01.requirements-engineering/README.md

 ### 1.1.
 User Story Description

-As a CRM Collaborator, I want to list all public figures in the figure catalogue so that I can select appropriate figures when creating or editing a show request.
+As a CRM Collaborator or Show Designer, I want to list all public figures in the figure catalogue so that I can select appropriate figures when creating or editing a show request.
 This functionality ensures that only valid, reusable content (non-exclusive figures) is presented for general use across customers.

 ### 1.2.
 Customer Specifications and Clarifications

-The following specifications are derived from the requirements document (Section 3.2.1, Page 12) and the DDD model:
+The following specifications are derived from the requirements document and the DDD model:

 - A **public figure** is defined as a `Figure` entity where `Figure.isPublic = true`.
 - Only **active figures** should be listed (`Figure.status = Active`).